-For me, Basic Sciences in Antigua did not come with culture shock or homesickness because Antigua was already my second home.
+For me, Preclinical Sciences in Antigua did not come with culture shock or homesickness because Antigua was already my second home.
 I stayed with my parents, understood the dialect and did not have to acculturate.
 For the few of us who are Antiguan at AUA, being in Antigua for sixteen months was no big deal.
 However, for the other 98% of students, this move was no doubt a scary adventure to a place with no family, and whose locals speak a language that did not sound like English.

 How do you cope with all of that, plus focus on studying?
 Fortunately, homesickness can easily be overcome with the internet and video chat.
 Many people use Vonage or Skype VOIP services – I prefer Skype because if you can convince your parents to download Skype, you can chat for free anytime and can even see each other with video chat.
 Now, to get used to the new culture, there are four important points.

 - The official language in Antigua is ENGLISH (shocker?).
 Yes, there is a dialect, but no one will address a tourist (which is what students are) in dialect unless they get carried away or excited.
 Don’t be offended.
 If you don’t understand what someone says, it is perfectly okay to say so and ask them to speak slower.